Dream-Arcade/AppScout/README.md

 # AppScout

-Desktop Reddit lead finder for indie apps — built with Tauri 2 + React + TypeScript.
+Desktop Reddit lead finder for indie apps, built with Tauri 2 + React + TypeScript.

 ## What it does